 and we cannot say that the IDF of a two term query (e.g, a phrase) is the sum of individual IDF values.
 Assuming the contrary, as some SEOs claim to promote their keyword tools, is plain snakeoil.

 2) What do you mean by ‘discriminatory power’ in the phrase “IDF is a measure of the discriminatory power of a term in a

-This is legacy idea from Robertson and Sparck Jones.
+This is a legacy idea from Robertson and Sparck Jones.
 The discriminatory power of a term (aka term specificity) implies that terms too frequently used are not good discriminators between documents.
-If a a term is used in too many documents its use to discriminate between documents is poor.
+If a term is used in too many documents its use to discriminate between documents is poor.
 By contrast, rare terms are assumed to be good discriminators since they appear in few documents.

-The RSJ-PM Tutorial mentioned above was written to kill for good some misconceptions regarding IDF.
+The RSJ-PM Tutorial was written to kill for good some misconceptions regarding IDF.
 In it we explain why IDF is considered by Robertson and Jones a particular RSJ weight in the absence of relevance information.

-In the case of Web documents, often these are about multiple topics.
+In the case of Web documents, these often are about multiple topics.
 Many documents aggregate content from dissimilar sources (news headlines, rss, blogs, etc) and said document content might change in time.
 The mere mention of a term (regardless of repetition) is not a proof of its relevancy or of its importance with respect to the topics discussed in a document.

-Thus, the idea that we can assess if terms are relevant to a document by simply comparing IDF values is missing the whole point and defeats the purpose for which the RSJ-PM model and many of its variants (e.g., BM25) were developed.
+Thus, the idea that we can assess if terms are relevant to a document by simply comparing IDF values is missing the whole point and defeats the purpose for which the RSJ-PM model and many of its variants were developed.